-- 1. References in this Law: - (i) to a person shall mean any natural or legal person; - (ii) to a foreign person shall mean a person not being a Polish national and not having a domicile or a seat, or a real and effective establishment on the territory of the Republic of Poland: - (iii) to an entity shall mean a person, who runs for profit the activity in manufacturing, building, trading or servicing, hereinafter referred to as "business activity"; - (iv) (iv) to an international agreement shall mean any international agreement to which the Republic of Poland is party; - (v) to the Paris Convention shall mean the Stockholm Act of the Paris Convention for the Protection of Industrial Property of 20 March 1883 (O.J.
-No 9/1975, item 51); - (vi) to invention projects shall mean inventions, utility models, industrial designs, topographies of integrated circuits and rationalisation projects. - 2.
+- 1. References in this Law: - (i) to a person shall mean any natural or legal person; - (ii) to a foreign person shall mean a person not being a Polish national and not having a domicile or a seat, or a real and effective establishment on the territory of the Republic of Poland; - (iii) to an entity shall mean a person, who runs for profit the activity in manufacturing, building, trading or servicing, hereinafter referred to as "business activity"; - (iv) (iv) to an international agreement shall mean any international agreement to which the Republic of Poland is party; - (v) to the Paris Convention shall mean the Stockholm Act of the Paris Convention for the Protection of Industrial Property of 20 March 1883 (O.J.
+No 9/1975, item 51): - (vi) to invention projects shall mean inventions, utility models, industrial designs, topographies of integrated circuits and rationalisation projects. - 2.
 The provisions of this Law in parts concerning economic entities shall also apply accordingly to persons running activities other than business activity and to organisational units that do not enjoy the status of legal person.

-- 1. The provisions of this Law shall be without prejudice to the provisions of international agreements. - 2.
-Where an international agreement provides for special procedures for granting protection for inventions, utility models, industrial designs, trademarks, geographical indications or topographies of integrated circuits, the provisions of this Law shall apply accordingly to the subject matter not governed by that agreement or falling within responsibilities of national authorities.
+Where an international agreement or the provisions of European Union laws binding and directly applicable in all Member States provide for special procedures for granting protection for inventions, utility models, industrial designs, trademarks, geographical indications or topographies of integrated circuits, the provisions of this Law shall apply accordingly to the subject matter not governed by that agreement or these provisions, or falling within responsibilities of national authorities.